 • Negotiate with your teen about the acceptable amount of time and money spent on mobile phones

-• Tell him/her to curb his/her impulse of replying to texts
+• Tell them to curb their impulse of replying to texts

-• It’s best to turn off their mobile phone while driving
+• Turning off their mobile phone while driving

 • Turning off their mobiles before going off to sleep will help them maintain a regular sleep schedule